LGBTQ Non-Discrimination in New York:

 Altitude Express, Inc. v.
 Zarda

-Case Concerning Employment Discrimination Based on Sexual Orientation Under Title VIIKey Date: October 8, 2019 • Supreme Court Oral Argument in Case
+Case Concerning Employment Discrimination Based on Sexual Orientation Under Title VIIKey Date: June 15, 2020 • Supreme Court Rules 6-3 in Favor of Defendant

 Legal Team: ACLU & Gregory Antollino

 The U.S. Supreme Court ruled 6-3 in this case (alongside two other LGBTQ workplace discrimination cases), stating that Title VII of the Civil Rights Act of 1964 prohibits discrimination based on sexual orientation and gender identity.Read More